captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Her lips move when she read the Horoscope -- that ain’t the mark of a future Accountant!
+Her lips move when she read the Horoscope—that ain’t the mark of a future Accountant!

 ---